ascott02/IRTForests/slides.md

 # Section IV · Cross-Study & Diagnostics

 - Compare backbones and datasets on a shared θ/δ scale.
-- Surface recurring themes before the wrap-up and appendix.
+- Surface recurring themes before the close.

 ---